100 Best Books for 6th Graders (Age 11 – 12)

 Insignificant Events in the Life of a Cactus by Dusti Bowling

-Aven Green is used to making up creative stories for why she doesn’t have any arms.
-Especially now in Arizona where her parents are the new managers a rundown theme park.
+Aven Green’s parents move them to Arizona to run a theme park.
+Aven doesn’t have any arms.
 She befriends a boy at school who, like her, feels different and isolated from the other kids.
 His name is Connor and he has Tourette Syndrome.
-Together, he, another new friend named Zion, and Aven investigate a mysterious storage shed at the theme park which leads them to a mystery involving Aven’s past.
+She and her new friends investigate a mystery involving Aven’s past.
 This story is about restorative friendship, facing your fears, and discovering your true (significant) potential.
-I loved the physical and mental diversity shown with so much strength and compassion.
-This would be a GREAT read-aloud for classrooms and for at home.
-There’s much to love and discuss!!
-(Added to my Physical Disabilities Book List.)

 Wink by Rob Harrell

-A funny, standout cancer story based on the author’s life for readers who like humorous but emotion-filled stories.
+A funny, standout cancer story based on the author’s life.
 When Ross is diagnosed with a rare kind of tumor, he immediately starts radiation treatment.
 School becomes pretty challenging because his eye is goopy, he has to wear a hat, and his hair starts falling out in clumps– among other things made funny with his cartoon drawings.
-A goofy, kind-hearted radiation tech gets Ross interested in alternative punk music and in order to impress a girl, Ross asks the tech for guitar lessons.
-Turns out, the guitar and his new music, help Ross both express his frustrations and find his joy, leading to some surprising results — like a new, unexpected friend.
+A goofy, kind-hearted radiation tech gets Ross interested in alternative punk music.
+The guitar music helps Ross express his frustrations and find his joy.
+NOTE: some bad language

 Fish in a Tree by Lynda Mullally Hunt